ARITZIA

 Purpose — To design a world class omni-channel customer experience by balancing functionality, usability, and aesthetics, raising the bar for quality, striving for ultimate simplicity and beauty, providing a fashion-forward and culturally-relevant perspective, and understanding the science behind status and culture.

-My responsibilities also include evolving our design system, shaping how our design teams think and work, supporting other areas of the site through collaboration, and mentoring new designers.
+As a Senior Digital Product Designer, my responsibilities include maintaining and designing new mobile app features, evolving our design system, shaping how our design teams think and work, supporting other areas of the business through collaboration, and mentoring other designers.
 I regularly collaborate with a variety of cross-functional partners, including Digital Product Management, Technology, Data & Analytics, Marketing, Creative, Merchandising, and Legal to design Everyday Luxury™ experiences with every interaction and consistently deliver customer and company value.

 Notify Me When Back In Stock